JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Runtime Monitoring is an easy way for you to monitor the state of your C# classes and objects during runtime.
 Just add the 'Monitor' attribute to a field, property or event and get its value or state displayed automatically in a customizable and extendable UI.

 There are still some aspects I would like to improve or expand (see [Planned Features](#planned-features)).
-The current UI implimentations (UIToolkit & Unity UI) lack some features like filtering and grouping of displayed units aka monitored members.
-Especially the Unity UI implimentaion is very rough  and needs more work.
+Especially the optional packages for supporting TextMeshPro & UIToolkit need more work and fine-tuning.
 However, I can't afford too much time commitment due to my full-time job and other projects I'm working on.
 For this reason, I would appreciate any feedback and/or support.

 &nbsp;